Teeth Grinding In Your Sleep

 Because awake bruxism happens involuntarily, being aware of this habit is the first step!
 Making conscious decisions to avoid teeth grinding may help reduce pain.
 Actively thinking about the position of your teeth, lips, and tongue to prevent tension in the jaw area can help train your brain into the best placement.
 If you notice your teeth touching during the day, you can simply place the tip of your tongue between your teeth to prevent any potential grinding from further happening.

-navigating issues through therapy
+Navigating issues through therapy

 Managing day-to-day anxieties can be a daunting task.
 Sitting down and recognizing the biggest stressors in your life may help you to work towards better navigating those negative emotions.
 Whether work-related, relationship-related, or otherwise, talking through these feelings with a professional to create a plan of action and preventing them from taking control can make a significant difference.
 Recognizing any underlying issues diminishes the power it holds and places the power back in your hands.

-relaxation techniques
+Relaxation techniques

 We recommend deep breathing, yoga and muscle relaxation to help prevent further damage.
 Sometimes, it is not until we calm down that we are aware of how tense our body is.
 Identifying when your muscles are tense and letting them ease back into a normal state can help you more quickly release that stress during the day when your jaw is tightening up.

-reducing levels of caffeine and alcohol
+Reducing levels of caffeine and alcohol

 Falling asleep with high-stress levels is always uncomfortable.
 By regulating evening caffeine and alcohol intake, your body can ease into a restful state and similarly reduce stress come nightfall.
 Williams & Hamman Orthodontics recommends healthier ways to stay awake, such as drinking plenty of water, stretching, and practicing good sleep hygiene to help diminish the adverse effects of nighttime teeth grinding.